tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/2a-music_and_abstract_art-article-1.md

 #### It's BYO Meaning Art!

 If you can love this song - which requires a bit of filling in the blanks - then you can love modern art.
-Because whether you realize it or not, when you listen to this song, you are supplying details from - and feeling emotions felt only in - your own life.
+Because whether you realize it or not, when you listen to and watch this song, you are supplying details from - and feeling emotions felt only in - your own life.

 **A big part of understanding abstract art is realizing you have to bring your own meaning (BYOM).**